novalagung/novalagung/README.md

 A remote-based engineering manager and technical architect with 11 years of experience in engineering management, architecture design, microservices, and programming.
 I'm currently serving as CTO at a healthcare startup based in Silicon Valley.

-I created a lot of cool projects, my creations are used by Fortune 500, Big 4 accounting firms, and Silicon valley based company.
+I created a lot of cool projects, my creations are used by Fortune 500, Big 4 accounting firms, and many more.
 However, due to the nature of my work, I can't showcase it publicly.

 Apart from that, here is some interesting stuff I managed to achieve in the FOSS area: